pygame/pygame/docs/reST/ref/cursors.rst

    | :sg:`compile(strings, black='X', white='.', xor='o') -> data, mask`

    A sequence of strings can be used to create binary cursor data for the system cursor.
-The return values are the same format needed by ``pygame.mouse.set_cursor()``.
+This returns the binary data in the form of two tuples.
+   Those can be passed as the third and fourth arguments respectively of the :func:`pygame.mouse.set_cursor()` function.

    If you are creating your own cursor strings, you can use any value represent the black and white pixels.
 Some system allow you to set a special toggle color for the system color, this is also called the xor color.
 If the system does not support xor cursors, that color will simply be black.

+   The height must be divisible by 8.
 The width of the strings must all be equal and be divisible by 8.
+If these two conditions are not met, ``ValueError`` is raised.
    An example set of cursor strings looks like this

    ::